angelacuahutle/Art_Content_Capstone/README.md

 Please add the proper credentials in the ```application.yml``` file.
 Make sure you don't share these with anyone as these are your private keys to access the project's AWS image features.

+If you want to edit all articles, PLEASE access as Admin

 ### Test the application

 You can make sure everything is fine by using the following command: